Evelyn Ryan, Yourlifelifter

 How Do We Convert Work and Pain to Wisdom

-Notice that all of the items in this list above relate to perception of pain, fears, and discomfort and one’s ability to deal with them.
+Notice that all of the items in the list above relate to perceptions and beliefs related to pain, fears, and discomfort and one’s ability to deal with them.
 So this is why it takes hard work and courage to build character and to heal, to change, to adapt and to be able to source and build your authentic personal power.
+Don’t forget, folks, that we are born with only two fears, fear of loud noises and fear of falling.
+All other fears and neuroses we learned and if we learned them, we can unlearn them.

 We convert our work and our efforts and our discomfort into lessons of wisdom that we use to drive our decisions and beliefs and chisel our characters that we source for power and resilience to set and achieve goals that we are confident we can attain and are worthy of attaining.
-Making mistakes along the way and course and thought correcting are how we develop and mature our personality and character qualities and the corresponding belief systems on which they rely.
+Making mistakes and facing our fears head on along the way and course and thought correcting are how we develop and mature our personality and character qualities and the corresponding belief systems on which they rely.
 So the integrity of our beliefs impacts our character and vice versa.
 This is how we become who we were put on this earth to be and how we learn to integrate into society, work, and relate to ourselves and others in healthy ways.
-In the process, we learn to develop, rely, build, and sustain our authentic power and draw on it confidently when any challenge that warrants it arises.
-This “process” allows us to act on our legal rights and free will to pursue unhindered what makes us happy.
+In the process, we learn to develop, rely, build, and sustain our authentic power and resilience and draw on them confidently when any challenge that warrants it arises.
+This “process” of individuation, of self-actualizing allows us to act on our legal rights and free will to pursue unhindered what makes us happy.

 We must not only work to acquire wisdom.
 We must work to take down the barriers that lie to us and tell us falsely we are unworthy of better and are powerless to the barriers or to whatever triggers our pain.
 Yes, we should have been taught to deal with these emotional unpleasantries in childhood so we had a mature and effective toolkit of coping skills we could pull from to deal with adversity, however, unfortunately many of us, and I would say most, were not.
 Our own emotions can go haywire and become toxic.
 We, instead, maladapted and unknowingly learned to sabotage our own health and happiness.